jkroso/dom-emitter/Readme.md

-# Dom Emitter
+# Dom-Emitter

-Manage the events of a DOM element.
+A mixin class for managing the events of a MVC style View.

 ## Features